blues-man/vote-app-gitops/README.md

 Verify vote-ui and vote-api are deployed also in **vote-app-prod** project now.

-NOTE: CodeReady Workspaces icon because we haven't annoted the Deployment for that, as this is a Prod app!
+NOTE: CodeReady Workspaces icons are not present in the Topology view this time, because we haven't annoted the Deployment for that, as this is a Prod app!

-#### 2. Auto detect drift
+#### 3. Auto detect drift

 Change **vote-ui** replicas to 2 from OpenShift Web Console, Argo CD will automatically sync and auto-heal in this case.